cs-ferguson/standuptimer-archive/readme.md

 # Stand-up Timer
 Quit your jibber-jabbering and get to the point.
-Feel the pressure of the countdown timer is at inexorably ticks down towards zero.
+Feel the pressure of the countdown timer as it inexorably ticks down towards zero.
 Watch as your team-mates crumble when the end bell chimes - absorb the shame emanating from them as they come to terms with their inability to succinctly share their activities yesterday, today, and what their current blockers are.
 DRINK IT IN!

 This is a stand-up timer - although very useable, its main purpose was for me to have a little mess about with React, Docker and Hapi.
 It is, as a result, *massively over-architected in so many ways*.